PSB Insights: topics

 Further expanding on these themes in a debate on France Info, moderated by Axel de Tarlé, Professor Boroumand explored the future of European industry, energy, and climate policy, in the context of rising economic tensions between the United States and Europe.

-Thomas Porcher - Insights on Energy, Climate and Economy in France
+Thomas PORCHER on Energy, Climate and Economy in France

 Dr. Hassan Obeid, Professor of Economics, has been featured on major international networks -including France 24, Asharq Bloomberg, Al Arabiya, and Al Arabiya Business - offering expert analysis on pressing economic and geopolitical developments.
 From the far-reaching consequences of President Trump’s trade policies to the resurgence of sanctions driving Goldman Sachs and JPMorgan’s ruble strategies, Professor Obeid has provided insights on critical issues such as global supply chain vulnerabilities, the inflationary effects of tariffs, and the evolving challenges facing American industries.